 On top of offering comprehensive insurance framed for photographers like you, we also offer camera insurance and the option to add additional insureds to your policy.
+Adding these coverage options allows you to customize your policy so you know you are receiving the coverage you need.
 Let us tell you about those options!

 Nowadays, more venue owners are asking for photographers to carry liability insurance and ask to be added as an additional insured.
 Your policy may protect that additional insured from claims arising out of your negligence.

 If a venue owner requires you to add them as an additional insured, don’t worry, our policy allows you to conveniently add any additional insured for a small fee.
-With our policies, you can pay for individual additional insureds, or if you know you’ll float from one venue to another, you can opt to pay a larger, yet still small fee for unlimited additional insureds
+With our policies, you can pay for individual additional insureds, or if you know you’ll float from one venue to another, you can opt to pay $30 per year for unlimited additional insureds.

 Insurance That Fits Your Lifestyle